-Drug Free Sport NZ wins gold and silver for new E-Learning programme
+Drug Free Sport NZ wins international E-Learning awards

 A ground-breaking E-Learning programme launched by Drug Free Sport NZ (DFSNZ) last month has been recognised, winning two major awards at the LearnX Impact Awards.